Reading Time: 13 minutes

 LinkedIn InMail for schools

-Many business schools, in particular, have found InMail to be highly effective.
+Many business schools, particularly, have found InMail to be highly effective.
 For instance, a Jon M. Huntsman’s School of Business InMail campaign generated a 27.5 percent open rate and a 71 percent conversion rate.
-However, keep in mind that this effectiveness comes with a cost – LinkedIn Ads are on the expensive side of social media advertising, so budget accordingly.
+However, remember that this effectiveness comes with a cost – LinkedIn Ads are on the expensive side of social media advertising, so budget accordingly.

 Monitor Your Business School’s Social Media Marketing Outcomes

-Since it takes time to develop an engaged social media audience, it’s essential for business schools to pay close attention to their performance if they want to continuously grow their presence across different social networks.
+Since developing an engaged social media audience takes time, it’s essential for business schools to pay close attention to their performance if they want to grow their presence continuously across different social networks.

-On each social media channel, you can see how your posts are performing, and who is engaging with them.
+You can see how your posts are performing and who is engaging with them on each social media channel.

 Example: Facebook Insights offers useful reports to evaluate your progress on social media.